tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    ClientHelloInner.random.
 Instead, It MUST generate a fresh ClientHelloOuter.random using a secure random number generator.
 (See
    {{flow-client-reaction}}.)
-1. If implementing TLS 1.3's compatibility mode (see Appendix D.4 of
-   {{RFC8446}}), it MUST copy the legacy\_session\_id field from ClientHelloInner.
-This allows the server to echo the correct session ID when ECH is negotiated.
+1. It MUST copy the legacy\_session\_id field from ClientHelloInner.
+This allows the server to echo the correct session ID for TLS 1.3's compatibility mode (see Appendix D.4 of {{RFC8446}}) when ECH is negotiated.
 1. It MUST include an "encrypted_client_hello" extension with a payload constructed as described below.
 1. The value of `ECHConfig.public_name` MUST be placed in the "server_name"